Moose Round-up

 Moose Roundup

-In Milan, New Hampshire, the appearance of “moose wranglers” from Wyoming’s Hawkins and Powers Wildlife Capture Team signifies the beginning of a major moose study.
+In Milan, New Hampshire, the arrival of “moose wranglers” from Wyoming’s Hawkins and Powers Wildlife Capture Team marks the start of an important moose research project.

-Using helicopters and net-guns, the wranglers capture and radio-collar cow and calf moose, while Wildlife Journal’s cameras follow the action.
-Using GPS technology, a team of researchers from the University of New Hampshire will track the lives of these moose for four years, in a scientific attempt to finally solve some mysteries about New Hampshire’s moose herd.
-If the scientists are successful, their findings will help them manage for critical moose habitat — which will, in turn, increase the potential for winter survival of moose and their calving success.
+Using helicopters and net guns, the wranglers capture and fit cow and calf moose with radio collars, while Wildlife Journal cameras document the process.
+Using GPS technology, researchers from the University of New Hampshire will track these moose over four years to answer key questions about the state’s population.
+Their findings will help scientists better manage critical habitat, improving the moose’s chances of surviving the winter and boosting calving success.

 Taking Action